OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 In certain production builds, you might encounter an error `mount: '/system' not in /proc/mounts`.

-In that case, you can replace the above line `$ mount -o rw,remount /system;` with `$ mount -o rw,remount /`, as described in [this Stackoverflow post](https://stackoverflow.com/a/28018008 "How can I remount my Android/system as read-write in a bash script using adb?").
+In that case, you can replace the above line `$ mount -o rw,remount /system;` with `$ mount -o rw,remount /`, as described in [this Stack Overflow post](https://stackoverflow.com/a/28018008 "How can I remount my Android/system as read-write in a bash script using adb?").

 > Remember: To use tcpdump, you need root privileges on the phone!